JenanMannette/refactoring-words/README.md

 ```

 ```
-When everyone on earth becomes flesh-eating zombies, there will be no more flesh left.
+When everyone on earth becomes flesh-eating zombies, there will be no more flesh left, and they will be dirt-eating zombies.
 ```